HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-conj                                   Yes      Yes      Yes       No       No     torch copysign                               Yes      Yes      No        No       No     torch cos                                    Yes      Yes      No        No       No     torch cosh                                   Yes      No       No        No       No     torch count_nonzero                          Yes      Yes      Yes       Yes      Yes    torch cross                                  Yes      Yes      Yes       No       No     torch cumsum                                 Yes      Yes      Yes       No       No     torch
+conj                                   Yes      Yes      Yes       No       No     torch copysign                               Yes      Yes      No        No       No     torch cos                                    Yes      Yes      No        No       No     torch cosh                                   Yes      Yes      No        No       No     torch count_nonzero                          Yes      Yes      Yes       Yes      Yes    torch cross                                  Yes      Yes      Yes       No       No     torch cumsum                                 Yes      Yes      Yes       No       No     torch